Travis Jankowski Player Props: Rangers vs. White Sox

 - The pitching staff for the White Sox has a collective 9.6 K/9 to lead the league.

-- The White Sox have a 4.52 team ERA that ranks 23rd among all MLB pitching staffs.
+- The White Sox have a 4.54 team ERA that ranks 23rd across all MLB pitching staffs.

-- White Sox pitchers combine to allow the fifth-most home runs in baseball (100 total, 1.4 per game).
+- White Sox pitchers combine to give up the fifth-most home runs in baseball (101 total, 1.3 per game).

-- Cease gets the start for the White Sox, his 16th of the season.
-He is 3-3 with a 4.31 ERA and 91 strikeouts through 79 1/3 innings pitched.
+- Kopech (3-5) takes the mound for the White Sox in his 15th start of the season.
+He's put together a 3.92 ERA in 78 2/3 innings pitched, with 89 strikeouts.

-- His last time out came on Friday against the Los Angeles Dodgers, when the right-hander went 5 1/3 innings, surrendering two earned runs while giving up four hits.
+- The righty last appeared on Saturday against the Seattle Mariners, when he threw 4 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.